davidsowerby/takkan/docs/user-guide/back4app-implementation.md

 The Back4App server-side implementation provides a simple framework - a few Back4App Classes and cloud functions - needed to make Precept work.

-They are primarily there to enable the use of a single schema for both client and server side, through the use of [server side schema generation](server-side-schema-generation.md).
+This supports the use of a single schema for both client and server side, through the use of [server side schema generation](server-side-schema-generation.md).

 ### Cloud Functions

 - **initPrecept** creates the Back4App Classes used to manage
-- **initScriptClasses** prepares Back4App to accept instances of `PScript` and `PSchema`, and needs to be invoked only on a Back4App instance that will be used to store them.
+- **initScriptClasses** prepares Back4App to accept instances of `PScript` and `PSchema`, and needs to be invoked only on the Back4App instance that will be used to store them.

 ### Initialise Server Instance